 NOSAMS Graduate Student Internship Program

-Candidates should submit a two-page proposal outlining the proposed work and motivation and we will begin reviewing submissions starting June 1, 2015.
+Candidates should submit a two-page proposal outlining the proposed work and motivation and we will begin reviewing submissions starting June 1, 2016.
 Proposals and 2 page CVs (both as pdf files should be sent to email@example.com along with contact information.
 Proposals will be judged on the basis of scientific soundness, relevance to capabilities and objectives at NOSAMS, novelty, and scientific impact.
 Priority will be given to collaborative research with PI's at NOSAMS, and that show promise for follow-on projects.
-Winners will be notified via email roughly a month after submission.
-Please check our web site http://www.whoi.edu/nosams for notification of when submissions will no longer be accepted.
-Internships can be used at a mutually agreed time between September 1, 2015 and August 31, 2016.
+Internships can be used at a mutually agreed time between September 1, 2016 and August 31, 2017.

 Sarah Bercovici (RSMAS, Miami) is coducting a radiocarbon study of deep ocean dissolved polysaccharides.